vincedarley/homebridge-plugin-bwaspa/README.md

 and submit those details (which will probably contain slightly different numbers) in [this issue](https://github.com/vincedarley/homebridge-plugin-bwaspa/issues/1) on github, along with the physical configuration of your spa (number of pumps, speed settings, etc).
 Hopefully with a bit more data we can ensure everything is interpreted correctly, if it isn't already.
 The above, for example, shows that my Spa has 3 pumps, where Pump 1 is 2-speed, Pump 2 is 2-speed and Pump 3 is 1-speed.
 And my Spa has 1 light.
 This was all therefore discovered correctly.

 The Spa can report many more faults/errors (some completely critical) beyond the water flow problems mentioned above.
 The plugin code currently ignores all other errors - it does report them in the log, but nothing more.

+If you have more than one Spa, with minor modifications this plugin could happily handle that situation - please submit a bug report (and/or try to make the code changes yourself).

 ## Thanks